mikbry/mikbry/README.md

 ⚡ Fun fact:

 Here is a bug in Profile Readme.md .
-The picture display correctly in project, but not in profile.
+The picture is displayed correctly in project, but not in profile.
 ![Coding cat](/coding-cat.gif)

 <!--